hbinduni/baileys-redis-auth/README.md

 3.  **Ensure you have a Redis server running** and accessible on `localhost:6379` (or update the example script with your Redis configuration).

-4.  **Run the example script:**
+4.  **Configure environment variables:**
     ```bash
+    cp .env.example .env
+    # Edit .env with your Redis configuration
+    ```

+5.  **Run the example script:**
+    ```bash
     npm run example
     # or
     # pnpm example
+    # or
+    # bun run example
     ```
-    This command executes `ts-node -r tsconfig-paths/register src/Example/example.ts --no-store --no-reply`.
+    This command executes `ts-node -r tsconfig-paths/register example/example.ts`.
     The example will guide you through connecting to WhatsApp using Baileys with Redis for authentication storage.
-You might need to scan a QR code from your terminal.
+You'll see a QR code in your terminal to scan with WhatsApp.

+    **Interactive Commands:**
+    - `send <phone> <message>` - Send a WhatsApp message
+    - `logout` - Logout and clear session
+    - `help` - Show available commands
+    - `exit` - Exit the application

 ## Contributing